Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Characterization of Competitive Equilibria

 The plan of the proof is as follows.
-We remove an arbitrary buyer $i$ from the market and compute the highest competitive equilibrium of the rest of the market.
-We then show that the prices at the highest competitive equilibrium of the market without $i$ leads to a valid competitive equilibrium for the whole market (including buyer $i$) but with a possibly different matching.
-We also show that the induced payoff of buyer $i$ from these prices is the same as her payoff at the lowest competitive equilibrium of the whole market.
+We remove an arbitrary buyer $i$ from the market and compute the highest CE of the rest of the market.
+We then show that the prices at the highest CE of the market without $i$ leads to a valid CE for the whole market (including buyer $i$) but with a possibly different matching.
+We also show that the induced utility of buyer $i$ from these prices is the same as her utility at the lowest CE of the whole market\footnote{Note that the resulting CE is not necessarily the lowest CE of $\Market$.
+Only the utility of buyer $i$ is equal to his utility at the lowest CE of $\Market$.}.
 The detail of the construction is as follows.